 Dr. Richey opened a health store called The Healthy Path in 2001 which later included naturopathic consultations starting in 2005, and then integrative medicine appointments with an emphasis in chronic Lyme disease and other tick-borne infections and other chronic infectious diseases starting in 2008.
 In addition, she has participated in a medical mission trip in Mexico.

-Through the Physician Training Program by ILADS and Turn the Corner, she was trained by Dr. Horowitz and Dr. Corson.
+Through the Physician Training Program by ILADS and Turn the Corner, she was trained by Dr. Richard Horowitz and Dr. Ann Corson.
 In addition, she is a member of the International Lyme and Associated Disease Society (ILADS).
 She became Board Certified in Integrative Medicine and was awarded Fellow status in the American Association of Integrative Medicine (FAAIM).
 She uses a functional medicine approach when treating patients.

 She has homeschooled her three children from 2004 through 2015.
 Homeschooling has been a blessing for her and her family.
 Also, she has been immersed in her children’s activities: select soccer, ballet, scouting, horse, dog, 4-H, and theater.
 Dr. Richey has volunteered as a homeschool group leader, 4-H club head advisor, 4-H PetPALS master volunteer, soccer team administrator, horse team administrator, and American Heritage Girl scouting adult leader (VP, treasurer, unit leader).

 In addition, she has owned and bred alpacas which were boarded at a neighboring farm.
 She has also raised backyard chickens.
-Now, three cats, three dogs, and two rabbits own her.
-In addition, she is certified and permitted to rescue, rehab and release wildlife in Ohio.
+Now, four cats, two dogs, and two rabbits own her.
+In addition, she is certified and permitted to rescue, rehabilitate and release wildlife in Ohio.

 Furthermore, she is the Business Director for AbunDANCE Ballet & Worship Arts which provides sound classical dance instruction in an uplifting biblical environment and which performs worship dance throughout southern Ohio.